Your Bag

 What are Naproxen tablets?

-1. Rheumatoid Arthritis
+1. Rheumatoid arthritis

 2. Osteoarthritis

-7. Strains/Sprains and injuries
+7. Strains, sprains and sports injuries

-How to buy Naproxen online
+How to buy Naproxen tablets

 Upon completion of your order, our independent prescriber will then review your online assessment.
 If your assessment is approved, our pharmacy team will then receive a prescription and dispense your order, which will be dispatched the same day using your chosen delivery method.